Ultimate Festival Packing Checklist

 4. Eating and Hydration:

-• Cooking Utensils: Pots, pans, spatula, etc., if cooking.
+• Cooking Utensils: Pots, pans, spatula, etc.

 • Eating Utensils: Plates, bowls, cups, forks, knives, spoons.